Explosive substances; application for a storage permit

 Under certain circumstances, explosive substances may be stored without a storage permit under the so-called "small quantity regulation".

 If the "small quantities" specified in the Second Ordinance to the Explosives Act (2.
 SprengV) are exceeded, a permit is required for storage.

 The individual safety requirements to be met by a storage facility are regulated in the Second Ordinance to the Explosives Act (2.
-SprengV) and are also derived from the generally recognised safety regulations.
-These are, in particular, the explosives storage guidelines drawn up by the Federal Minister of Labour and Social Affairs and published in the Bundesarbeitsblatt, Fachbeilage Arbeitsschutz.
+SprengV) and are also derived from the generally recognized safety rules.
+These are, in particular, the explosives storage guidelines drawn up by the Federal Minister of Labor and Social Affairs and published in the Bundesarbeitsblatt, Fachbeilage Arbeitsschutz.

-Approval is only granted if the storage facility and its operation meet the requirements to be placed on the location, the construction and the furnishing of the storage room.
+Approval will only be granted if the storage facility and its operation meet the requirements to be placed on the location, the construction and the furnishing of the storage room.

 - Application is made in writing to the competent authority with the relevant details for a storage permit (e.g. NEM max., storage group, explosive substances to be stored, etc.).

 - Coordination and submission of the required documents (e.g. expert opinion, construction description, type approval, fire protection statement, etc.)